xRockyx27/Echo-Tweaks/README.md

 ✅ Simple to use and **completely safe**

 ## 🔧 How to Use:
-1. Download `echo_tweaks.zip` from this repository.
+1. Download `echo-tweaks.zip` from this repository.
 2. Right-click on the file and select **"Run as administrator"**.
 3. Let the tweaks apply, then restart your PC for the best results.